hphelion/documentation/commercial/GA1/ceph/commercial-ceph-helion-openstack-nova-ceph-Storage.md

 		ceph osd pool create helion-ceph-nova 100

-4. Execute the following command to verify a new pool creation
+4. Verify that a new pool was created.

 		rados lspools